ibm-watson-data-lab/simple-search-service/README.md

 * faceting
 * caching of popular searches

-While this app serves as a demo to showcase how easily an app can be built on Bluemix using a Node.js runtime and the Cloudant JSON database service, it also provides a mature search API that scales with the addition of addition of multiple Simple Search Service nodes and a centralized cache with Redis by Compose.io.
-In fact, it powers the search experience in the Bluemix services catalog.
+While this app is a demo to showcase how easily you can build an app on Bluemix using Node.js and Cloudant, it also provides a mature search API that scales with the addition of multiple Simple Search Service nodes and a centralized cache using Redis by Compose.io.
+In fact, a similar architecture powers the search experience in the Bluemix services catalog.

 A more detailed walkthrough of using Simple Search Service is available [here](http://developer.ibm.com/clouddataservices/2016/01/09/introducing-simple-faceted-search-service/).